b4b0y4/blocks/README.md

 }
 ```

-2. Run the application and check the console for new blocks using `checkForNewContracts()`:
+2. Run the application and check the console for new contracts using `checkForNewContracts()`:
    - The function will scan the contract and output formatted entries
    - Copy these entries and add them manually to the `list` array in `lists.js`
    - Example output format: